-While SHA is not proposing changes to how household income or rent are determined, because related federal rules have changed or are soon changing, SHA making some adjustments to strategies within its already approved MTW Activity 10: Local rent policy to further support its ability to maintain consistency with local income determination policies.
+While SHA is not proposing changes to how household income or rent are determined, related federal rules have changed or are soon changing.
+SHA is making some adjustments to strategies within its already approved MTW Activity 10: Local rent policy to further support its ability to maintain consistency with local income determination policies.
 These adjustments include:

-- Updating Strategy 10.A.04 Streamlined medical deductions and Strategy 10.A.05: Asset income threshold to maintain SHA's current approaches to calculating medical deductions and income from assets. - Adding Strategy 10.A.06: Streamlined local income determination, which builds on the contents of the 2024 Plan.
+- Making non-significant changes to Strategy 10.A.04 Streamlined medical deductions and Strategy 10.A.05: Asset income threshold to maintain SHA's current approaches to calculating medical deductions and income from assets.
+Strategy 10.A.05 has been renamed as "Asset strategy" to better reflect its intention and scope. - Adding Strategy 10.A.06: Streamlined local income determination as a significant change to Activity 10 which builds on updates to this activity approved in SHA's 2024 Plan.
 This new strategy will enable SHA to maintain its current methods of calculating income prospectively (instead of retrospectively), current interim policies and current approaches to income deductions.